 Directed by Denise DeVinney

-Joseph and the Amazing, Technicolor Dreamcoat by Andrew Lloyd Weber
+Joseph and the Amazing, Technicolor Dreamcoat by Tim Rice and Andrew Lloyd Weber

 To celebrate Curtain Call Theatre's 25th Anniversary we are performing the first musical ever performed by Curtain Call, and performed for ten years of musicals: Joseph and the Amazing, Technicolor Dreamcoat!
 Synopsis: A Narrator opens the show by introducing Joseph, the dreamer ("Prologue”).
 The Narrator then draws the audience’s attention to Joseph’s father and his 12 sons ("Jacob and Sons").
 Jacob has given Joseph, his youngest and favourite son, a multi-colored coat and his brothers are envious of him ("Joseph's Coat").
 The brothers’ jealousy is compounded by Joseph's dreams, which suggest that he is destined to rule over them ("Joseph's Dreams").
 To stop this from happening they try to kill him, before changing their minds and selling him as a slave to some passing Ishmaelites ("Poor, Poor Joseph").
 To hide what they have done, Joseph’s brothers and their wives tell Jacob that his beloved son has been killed by a wild animal.
 As proof, they show Joseph’s coat, which they have torn to pieces and covered in goat’s blood ("One More Angel in Heaven").
 When the devastated Jacob exits, the brothers and wives cheerfully celebrate Joseph’s departure (“Hoedown”).